aeturrell/coding-for-economists/code-preliminaries.md

 - General
   - *Rainbow CSV*, uses colour to make plain old CSV files much more readable in VS Code.
   - *vscode-icons*, intelligent icons for your files as seen in the VS Code file explorer, eg a folder called data gets an icon showing a disc drive superimposed onto a folder.
+  - *polacode*, take pictures of code snippets to share on social media
+  - *Excel viewer*, does what it says
+  - *Selection Word Count*, calculates and displays the word count of a document and, when there is a selection, the word count of a selection (both are shown in the status bar)
+  - *LiveShare*, to collaborate on code with someone else in real-time
-- LaTex - it's a bit of surprise, but VS Code is one of the best LaTeX editors out there: if not *the* best.
+- LaTeX - it's a bit of surprise, but VS Code is one of the best LaTeX editors out there.
 You will need LaTeX installed already though and initial setup of a compilation 'recipe' is a bit fiddly (though, once it works, it's dreamy).
   - *LaTeX Workshop*, provides core features for LaTeX typesetting with Visual Studio Code.
   - *LaTeX Preview*, both in-line and side-by-side previews of LaTeX code.
 A really fantastic extension.

+There are some extensions that most people won't need but which experienced coders may find useful:
+- *Github Pull Request* — allows you to review and manage GitHub pull requests and issues in Visual Studio Code
+- *Remote development* — allows you to open any folder in: a container, a remote machine, or the Windows Subsystem for Linux (WSL)
+- *Remote - WSL* — run VS Code in the Windows Subsystem for Linux
+- *Remote - SSH* — run VS Code over an SSH connection, eg in the cloud
+- *Remote - Container* — run VS Code in a Docker container
+- *Python Docstring Generator* — automatically generates part of the documentation for your Python functions
+- *Docker* - makes it easy to build, manage, and deploy Docker containers from Visual Studio Code

 As well as adding extra extensions, you can customise the default settings of VS Code.
 As mentioned before, you'll probably want to change the `jupyter.sendSelectionToInteractiveWindow` setting to True.
 The easiest way to do this is to go to Settings (the cog icon) and type in 'Jupyter: Send Selection', and you should see a tick box come up; make sure it's ticked.
 Another useful one for coding is to change the 'Editor: Render Whitespace' setting, aka `editor.renderWhitespace` from 'selection' to 'boundary'.
 This will now show any boundary whitespace, or more than one instance of whitespace contiguously, as a grey dot.
 This might seem odd but it's really useful because the wrong amount of whitespace can create problems with code.

 ````{admonition} Exercise
 Go back to your `hello_world.py` script having installed the rainbow indent extension for Visual Studio Code.
 Modify the code to: